Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Secondary Masters

-When running Alluxio master locally without HA mode, one can start a secondary master on the same server as the leading master to write journal checkpoints for faster recovery in the future.
-Note that, a secondary master is not designed to provide high availability but to offload work from leading master for fast recovery.
+When running a single Alluxio master without HA mode, one can start a secondary master on the same server as the leading master to write journal checkpoints.
+Note that, the secondary master is not designed to provide high availability but offload the work from the leading master for fast recovery.
 Different from standby masters, a secondary master can never upgrade to a leading master.

 ## Worker